Nigel Fountain

 Nigel Christopher Fountain (born 1944) is a British writer, journalist, editor and broadcaster.
-He has been a contributor to many publications including The Guardian, The Observer, The Sunday Times, New Statesman, The Oldie, Evening Standard, SoHo Weekly News, History Today, New Society, Oz magazine and Time Out.
-He is also the author of several books, including Underground: The London Alternative Press (1988).
+He has been a contributor to many publications including The Guardian, The Observer, The Sunday Times, New Statesman, The Oldie, Evening Standard, SoHo Weekly News, History Today, New Society, Oz and Time Out.

+He is the author of several books, among them Underground: The London Alternative Press (1988), a comprehensive survey of alternative newspapers and magazines.
 He has also done documentary work for BBC Radio 4 and BBC2 on topics ranging from style magazines and the history of thrillers to dance halls and the events of 1968.

 Background

 Born in the Hampshire village of Netley, England, Fountain studied Politics at the University of York (1963–1966), and in 1964 he founded the student newspaper Nouse.

-In the 1960s and '70s Fountain contributed widely to magazines and journals of the alternative press such as Oz and Idiot International.
-In 1981 he was one of 60-plus staff members of Time Out who, after its owner Tony Elliott abandoned the magazine's original co-operative principles, left to establish an alternative listings magazine, City Limits, run on equal pay, with Fountain and John Fordham as co-editors.
+In the 1960s and '70s, Fountain contributed widely to magazines and journals of the alternative press such as Oz and Idiot International.
+In 1981, he was one of 60-plus staff members of Time Out who, after its owner Tony Elliott abandoned the magazine's original co-operative principles, left to establish an alternative listings magazine called City Limits, run on equal pay, with Fountain and John Fordham as co-editors.

 Fountain went on to write for other national publications such as The Guardian, where he was a commissioning editor of obituaries from 1994 to 2009, The Observer, The Sunday Times, New Statesman, The Oldie, Evening Standard, SoHo Weekly News, History Today, and New Society.

 His first book, a novel called Days Like These, was published in 1985, followed in 1988 by Underground: The London Alternative Press, 1966–74, considered the most comprehensive survey of the alternative newspapers and magazines that flourished in the UK with the emergence of the New Journalism.
 On the reissue of Underground as an ebook, the reviewer for New Model Journalism wrote: "As a piece of writing, it is a head-long rush, describing the events that shaped the scene as much as the publications itself.
 As a giddy fast forward through the years in question, at least for the 'turned on' generation who emerged from the rapidly expanding university sector, it is a vivid picture that Fountain paints.
 He is also good on the social changes that underpinned the scene – the arrival in London of baby boomers from the US and Australia and a cohort of grammar-school boys who were happy to side step the professions.
 Writing in the mid-1980s, it is perhaps not surprising that the representation of, and work environment experienced by, women in the alternative print was at the front of Fountain’s mind.
 Two decades on, the sexual revolution that it appeared to embody, in which women were expected to drop their prudish resistance to male demands, is an embarrassment brilliantly unpicked in this book."